Indian Movies against LKK (Log Kya Kahenge) Syndrome

-While three fourth of the younger population in other nations are struggling with issues like teenage pregnancy and drug addiction, the youth of our country are still stuck behind the social barriers restricting them to live a life of their dreams.
+While three-fourth of the younger population in other nations are struggling with issues like teenage pregnancy and drug addiction, the youth of our country are still stuck behind the social barriers restricting them from living the life of their choice.
 This crisis has often served as the plot for many Indian movies.

-The first Indian film to cross 300 crores, 3 idiots received a deserved victory and are still sighted as a movie that every Indian should watch.
+The first Indian film to cross 300 crores, 3 idiots received a deserved victory at the box office and is cited as a movie that every Indian should watch once in their lifetime.

-In India harassing sportswomen based on the outfit they wear is something that needs to be looked upon.
+In India, taunting sportswomen based on the outfit they wear is something that needs to be dealt with.
 Godha explores that horizon of LKK syndrome too.
 A funny romantic sports drama, this film is worth a watch and inspires every young girl to follow her dreams.

-I bet you won’t open up about your depression in a country like India because if you do so you would be declared “MAD”.
-The same story “Log Kya Kahenge” forces percent of the population to live silently with their worries, anxieties, and depression leading to a more stressful life.
+I bet you won’t open up about your depression or any other mental illness in a country like India because if you do so you would be declared “mad”.
+The same “log kya kahenge” story forces a decent percentage of the population to live silently with their worries, anxieties and depression leading to a more stressful life.

-Beautifully directed by ace director Gauri Shinde Dear Zindagi opens up about mental health taboos prevailing in our country and convinces us that it is no sin to speak up about your worries.
-Above all its a film that encourages us to love our life.
+Beautifully directed by the ace director Gauri Shinde, Dear Zindagi opens up about mental health taboos prevailing in our country and convinces us that it is no sin to speak up about our worries.
+Above all, it’s a film that encourages us to love our life.
 Alia Bhatt too was successful in representing a perplexing youth of our country dealing with anxiety issues.
-The one thing we all want after watching this movie is “Dr. Jug”!!!
+The one thing we all want after watching this movie is a personal “Dr. Jug”!